 Costs and charges can add up, compounding along with your investment returns.
-This means you aren't just losing the amount of money you have paid, but you also lose any growth that money might have had if it had stayed in your savings into the future.
+This means you aren't just losing the amount of money you have paid, but also any growth that money might have had if it had stayed in your savings into the future.